-PhD course on intellectual property and commercialisation
+Postgraduate course on intellectual property in research: strategies and practices

-The course gives a broad overview of different types of intellectual property (IP) and how it can be used to add commercial value to research outcomes, from describing impact in grant applications to licensing and creating startups.
-It will also provide tools for finding useful information from patents in your research area as well as for structuring and presenting research outcomes from a commercial point of view.
+This course gives a broad overview of different types of intellectual property (IP) and how it can be used to add value to research outcomes, from describing impact in grant applications to licensing and creating innovations and value to society.
+It will also provide tools for finding useful information from patents in your research area as well as for structuring and presenting research outcomes from an impact point of view.

 About the seminars

-Seminar 1: Basic IP knowledge
+Seminar 1: The IP tool box

 Will be provided during the course and consists of selected documentation and handouts related to the seminar presentations.